-Freddie Wehbe is the local franchise owner of Gator Domino's Pizza, an eight-store franchise in the Gainesville area.
-Gator Domino's is one of the top performing Domino's franchises in the world and has won numerous national and local awards for store performance and local community involvement.
-Freddie has two engineering degrees from the Florida Institute of Technology.
-Freddie is proudly married to Daurine and they have one child, Ronnie.
+Freddie Wehbe is the local franchise owner of Gator Domino's Pizza, an eight store franchise in the Gainesville area and several outlets in Ben Hill Griffin Stadium and the O'Connell Center.
+Gator Dominos is one of the top performing Domino's Franchise in the world and has won numerous national and local awards for store performance and local community involvement.
+Freddie has 2 engineering degrees from Florida Institute of Technology.
+Freddie is proudly married to Daurine and they have two children, Ronnie and Dany.

 About Freddie Wehbe

-In 1995, Freddie became manager of Domino's store #5150 in Gainesville.
-The year before, its weekly sales averaged $5,671.
-After a year under Wehbe's leadership, sales nearly tripled to $14,500.
+In 1995, Freddie became manager of the Domino's store in Gainesville located on SW 13th Street.
+After a year under Wehbe's leadership, sales nearly tripled.
 The effort won him Southeast Region Manager of the Year, plus a nomination for National Manager of the Year.

-By 1997, store #5150's weekly sales averaged $30,880, which helped Freddie win his first National Manager of the Year award.
+By 1997, his store's sales doubled again, which helped Freddie win his first National Manager of the Year award.
 Two years later the unit was the busiest conventional Domino's store in the U.S., and in 1999, he accomplished his five-year goal of becoming that store's franchisee.
 Both 2000 and 2001 saw even greater success for Wehbe.
-In both years he won the chain's National Manager of the Year award and was named Domino's Golden Franny (given to the company's top 1 percent of franchisees for excelling in 10 different critical areas).
+In both years he won the chain's National Manager of the Year award and was named a Domino's Golden Franny (given to the company's top 1 percent of franchisees for excelling in 10 different critical areas).